ItsRushi7/CRUD-Operations-with-Express.js-and-MongoDB/README.md

 CRUD operations are fundamental when working with databases.
 This project utilizes **MongoDB**, a NoSQL database, and **Mongoose**, an Object Data Modeling (ODM) library for MongoDB, to perform CRUD operations seamlessly.

 ### **Create**
 Creating new data involves inserting a document into a MongoDB collection.
-In this project, users can be added via a **POST** request to `/users`, providing details such as `name`, `email`, and `age`.
+In this project, users can be added via a **POST** request to `/users`, providing details such as `firstname`, `lastname`,  `age`,`email`,`isAdmin`.
 The request body is validated before storing the data in the database.

 ### **Read**
 Retrieving data is crucial for any application.
 This project includes routes to fetch all users (`GET /users`) and a specific user by ID (`GET /users/:id`).
 The responses return JSON objects containing the requested user details.